Australian Industry Minister Open To Establishing National Gas Reserve - UrduPoint

 Australian Industry Minister Open To Establishing National Gas Reserve

 CANBERRA, Dec.
-23 (UrduPoint / Pakistan Point News - 23rd Dec, 2022 ) :--:Australian Minister for Resources Madeleine King has revealed that the government is considering establishing a national gas reserve as a solution to future supply issues.
+25 (UrduPoint / Pakistan Point News - 25th Dec, 2022 ) :--::Australian Minister for Resources Madeleine King has revealed that the government is considering establishing a national gas reserve as a solution to future supply issues.

 Ahead of the parliament being recalled on Thursday to vote on the government's plan for short-term energy price relief, King said that a national reserve would be considered as a long-term solution.